 The Faculty of Economics and Business Administration has a certified Quality Management System which complies with the guidelines in the AUDIT programme set by ANECA.
 Said system is formed by the organisational structure, authorities, processes, action procedures and resources provided at the Faculty of Economics and Business Administration to carry out internal quality assurance.

-The Dean and the Faculty Board are responsible for the Quality Management System and are supported by the Quality Unit.
+The Dean and the Center's Quality Committee are responsible for the Quality Management System and are supported by the Quality Unit.